hinokame07/hinokame07/README.md

             <br/>
             I'm kind of a beginner in this field, and I hope to learn a lot here.
 I particularly enjoy using Python and JavaScript, but I also know HTML.
             <br/><br>
-            My name is Hinokame, but my real name is Felipe!
+            my real name is Felipe!
             <br/>
             I recently discovered the world of programming, but there were amazing people who helped me understand how it works!
             <br/>